PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-bindings-event-grid-output.md

 }
 ```

-Aşağıda, özel bir Event Grid konusuna bir olay göndermek için aşağıdaki öğesini ayarlayarak Python örneği verilmiştir `EventGridOutputEvent` :
+Aşağıda, özel konuya bir olay göndermek için aşağıdaki öğesini ayarlayarak Python örneği verilmiştir `EventGridOutputEvent` :

 ```python
 import logging